walterfreeman/phys307/projects/project0.md

 computer, or your own) can perform per second.
 Note that printing things to the screen is a far bigger task for the computer than adding or multiplying, so don't slow the computer down by requesting lots of output.
 There are hard ways to do this -- and one very simple one.
 Choose the simple one!
 (Hint: Ask it to do a lot of things and see how long it takes.)
-You should do this in *both Python and in C*.
-How does the speed of Python compare to the speed of C?

-  You can measure how long a program takes to run by doing `time <command>` at the Linux command line.
+<br><br>

-  Discuss how your code measures this and how accurate you think your measurement is.
+Talk to your classmates who have used different programming languages.
+(If you used C, talk to someone who used Python, and vice versa.)
+How does the speed of Python compare to the speed of C? <br><br> You can measure how long a program takes to run by doing `time <command>` at the Linux command line.
-  Can you think of any factors that might cause you to get a lower result than you might otherwise?
+<br><br> Discuss how your code measures this and how accurate you think your measurement is.
-  You should keep this value in your head throughout the semester as an order-of-magnitude estimate for how long calculations will take.
+<br><br>Can you think of any factors that might cause you to get a lower result than you might otherwise?

-  From now on, you may use *any language you like* to do all the assignments for this class.
+You should keep this value in your head throughout the semester as an order-of-magnitude estimate for how long calculations will take.<br><br>  From now on, you may use *any language you like* to do all the assignments for this class.
 Whenever it is time to learn a new programming idea, we will make sure to teach you whatever you need to know in both C and Python.

 5. Create a directory called `project0` in your home directory using `mkdir`, then move all the files you have